DJ gets 4 years in fatal beating over music volume complaint

-AKRON, Ohio (AP) — A DJ at an Ohio bar will serve four years in prison in the fatal beating of a man who had complained that the music was too loud.
+AKRON, Ohio (AP) — A DJ at an Ohio bar will serve four years in prison for the fatal beating of a man who had complained that the music was too loud.

-Sixty-five-year-old Robert Jarvis was sentenced Wednesday in Summit County Common Pleas Court for the death of 43-year-old Forrest Ryan, of North Canton.
+Robert Jarvis, of Akron, was sentenced Wednesday in Summit County Common Pleas Court for the death of Forrest Ryan, 43, of North Canton.
+At the sentencing, Judge Todd McKenney said Jarvis didn’t intend to kill Ryan in the bar fight.

-Prosecutors say the two got into an argument Jan.
-8 over the volume of the music that Jarvis was playing at the Zodiac bar in Akron.
-Surveillance video shows Jarvis later seeking out Ryan in another part of the bar and punching him three times in the head.
+Jarvis’ attorney, Mike Callahan, called the fight an “aberration” and said he would seek early prison release for Jarvis after six months.

+Megan Frantz Oldham, an attorney for Ryan’s family, said the family is disappointed with the sentence and plans to file a wrongful death lawsuit.

 Most Read Stories